Introduction: The Anxiety of Bad Data

 QuickBooks gives you a warning when you try to delete or modify a previously reconciled transaction.
 It explicitly tells you that doing so will throw off your reconciliation.
 Yet, many users click "Yes" anyway.
 Deleting a reconciled transaction immediately breaks your beginning balance for the next reconciliation period and permanently alters your QuickBooks balance.

 The bank feed is a powerful tool, but it is not infallible.
-Sometimes, bank connections duplicate transactions.
+Sometimes, bank connections duplicate transactions due to API errors or connectivity issues.
 Other times, a user will manually enter an invoice payment, and then add the deposit from the bank feed as "Sales" instead of matching it to the invoice payment.
 This double-counts your revenue and artificially inflates your QuickBooks balance.

 How to Fix Your QuickBooks Balances